-Your project manager resume needs to demonstrate an ability to plan and oversee complex projects using your industry knowledge, organizational strategies, and leadership skills.
+Your project manager resume must demonstrate an ability to plan and oversee complex projects using your industry knowledge, organizational strategies, and leadership skills.
 But how do you do that effectively?
-Let’s look at how you can craft a resume that highlights the most compelling parts of your project management career.
+Let’s look at how you can craft a resume highlighting the most compelling parts of your project management career.

 Key takeaways:

 • Quantify your success: Using numbers helps demonstrate your impact and value as a manager.
-For example, you can measure reductions in project timelines or increases in budget savings.
+For example, you can measure project timeline reductions or budget savings increases.

 • Optimize for Applicant Tracking Systems: Include keywords from the project manager job description to successfully pass through Applicant Tracking Systems (ATS) used by many employers today.